s1155003185/VCCProjectGenerator/README.md

 ## Features
 - Easy update project to model version instead of rewrite codebase.
 Just Update Project Genertor to newest version, execute Update and Generation.
 - Create program structure like sql, the remaining is just handle specific logic.
+- Mainly handle those already stable and optimize features so that dont need to implement from the beginning

 ### Options
 1. Create C++ Complex Project